 (f) Due consideration of the need to provide environmental amenities.

-In evaluating the planning and programming process, the director of development shall consider the following: budget and staff resources; relationships between the decision making and the planning processes; utilization of existing community resources that impact upon effects made to expand existing resources where reasonably required; and the relationship of the elements in the process.
+In evaluating the planning and programming process, the director of the development services agency shall consider the following: budget and staff resources; relationships between the decision making and the planning processes; utilization of existing community resources that impact upon effects made to expand existing resources where reasonably required; and the relationship of the elements in the process.

 (4) The municipal corporation shall have identified and analyzed the gap, if any, between the number of low and moderate income families living in substandard housing, and the number of units existing at prices or rentals within the means of such families.
 The analysis shall also project total housing needs.